The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Piggybacking generalizes beyond misalignment

 The same shortcut shows up when finetuning for benign-looking behaviors: abstention, tool calling, and refusal.
 Naive SFT leaks those behaviors onto off-topic queries (0.52–0.91 appearance rate).
-TReFT reduces that leakage by an average of 54.3% while keeping on-topic performance unchanged.
+Our proposed TReFT that regularize the KV representation of tokens can reduce that leakage by an average of 54.3% while keeping on-topic performance unchanged.

 03 · METHOD